Code-Institute-Submissions/bens6477-the-fitness-lab_JanResub/README.md

 1. As an online shopper I want to have the ability to easily view the products I search for, and the total number of results associated so I can make a quick decision on if the product I want exists and is available.

 #### Purchasing & Checkout
-15. As an online shopper I want to have the ability to select with ease both the size and quantity of the product I am purchasing to be certain I don’t select the wrong item/product, quantity, or size by accident.
+15. As an online shopper I want to have the ability to select with ease the and quantity of the product I am purchasing to be certain I don’t select the wrong item/product, quantity by accident.
 1. As an online shopper I want to have the ability to view any items I have added to my bag/basket that I may purchase to ensure I am fully aware of the total cost of my purchase and what items I will be receiving.
 1. As an online shopper I want to have the ability to amend the quantity of separate items in my basket so that I can make changes if I’d like to prior to checking out.
 1. As an online shopper I want to have the ability to enter my payment information easily so that I can have a quick and comfortable check out experience without hassle.
 1. As an online shopper I want to have the ability to feel safe using the site to purchase my items and giving my payment information so that I can be confident providing the necessary information to purchase the desired products.
 1. As an online shopper I want to have the ability to have confirmation of my order and see that it has been completed so that I can ensure that no mistakes have been made.
 1. As an online shopper I want to have the ability to have confirmation of my order and see that it has been completed so that I can ensure that no mistakes have been made.

 #### Admin & Store Management
 22. As the owner of an online store, I want to have the ability to create and upload new items/products so that I can grow my inventory.